snehalpatel1410/Azure-Cloud-Network-Automation-Templates/PrivateEndpointTesting/README.md

-This is a test repo for testing Azure HCF Network Automation.
+These ARM templates are for setting up Azure Network for testing PrivateEndpoint and PrivateLink.